ronnieholm/Bugfree.SharePoint.DiagnosticTools/src/SPAddInsAutomation/README.md

-Given that no API exists for updating add-ins, and that performing a manual update on each web (about 300 webs for my initial Nintex case), is click intensitive and time consuming, automation is called for.
+Given that no API exists for updating add-ins, and that performing a manual update on each web (about 300 webs for my initial Nintex case), is click intensive and time consuming, automation is called for.
 The approach taken is to automate the manual steps listed below by remote controlling the browser: